 Your paragraphs should start with a core sentence that summarizes the content of the paragraph.
 Just check every first sentence in this article.
 They all give the reader an idea of the message of the entire paragraph.
 These sentences help the reader to decide whether the paragraph will be worthwhile to read.

 Writing a readable masterpiece generally takes more than 30 minutes.
 So you better spend your time carefully.
-Yoast SEO Premium can help you with that, as it takes a lot of work out of your hands.
+The Yoast SEO for Shopify app or Yoast SEO Premium for WordPress can help you with that, as it takes a lot of work out of your hands.
 Upgrade now and start saving time for creating your masterpieces!

 What does Yoast SEO’s paragraph length check do?